intel/HPC-containers-from-Intel/definitionFiles/gromacs/README.md

 This will generate the binaries that you will need in step #3 and a dummy container <ContainerName.simg> that you can just use or ignore

 2. Build the base container that includes the OS, Intel runtime libraries, and some independencies .
-Build it from the "Run" definition file as:
+Build it from the base https://github.com/intel/HPC-containers-from-Intel/blob/master/definitionFiles/base/base.def recipe as:

      `$ sudo singularity build /tmp/base.simg base`